Mothers in the city (2022)

 The first phase of research focused on mothers and was conducted in 2014 and 2015.
 The study examined the everyday practices and experiences of 25 mothers in the city, through in-depth interviews and mapping exercises.
 This has been published as an occasional paper, Motherhood in Johannesburg.
 The pilot study provided valuable insights into the lives of these diverse women and also highlighted some important aspects that need to be accommodated in a larger study.

-The second phase of the research expands the study to include mothers, fathers and other primary carers of children.
+The second phase of the research expanded the study to include mothers, fathers and other primary carers of children.
 The research is located in 5 neighbourhoods with 8-10 participants in each neighbourhood.
-The fieldwork was concluded in early 2020 and provides data from new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
-Several outputs are in progress including a book based on this research.
+The fieldwork was concluded in early 2020 and provided data from new methods of mobility tracking through a mobile application, auto-photography and audio journaling.
+Several journal papers have been written and are in the process of being published.

-Originally conceived by Yasmeen Dinath at the Johannesburg Development Agency, the project is a partnership with Dr Margot Rubin at SARCHi in Spatial Analysis and City Planning.
+Originally conceived by Yasmeen Dinath at the Johannesburg Development Agency, the project was a partnership with Dr Margot Rubin at SARCHi in Spatial Analysis and City Planning.

 Alexandra Parker and Margot Rubin (2017) 'Motherhood in Johannesburg: Mapping the experiences and moral geographies of women and their children in the city'.
 SA & CP GCRO Occasional Paper no.11, November 2017.